 So the first thing you can do to stop late term abortion is to help educate the public.
 Order copies of the flyer “Understanding Abortion Later in Pregnancy” to share with your friends, neighbors, co-workers, and fellow churchgoers.

 Finally, support state and federal legislation that would ban or limit late term abortion, such as the Pain Capable Unborn Child Protection Act.
-Contact your state and federal legislators to express your support for such measures, and use the form below sign up for email alerts from the Pro-Life Action League to keep you plugged in with the latest efforts.
+Contact your state and federal legislators to express your support for such measures, and use the form below to sign up for email alerts from the Pro-Life Action League to keep you plugged in with the latest efforts.